revbayes/revbayes.github.io/tutorials/archery/index.md

 All command-line text, including all `Rev` syntax, are given in `monotype font`.
 Furthermore, blocks of `Rev` code that are needed to build the model, specify the analysis, or execute the run are given in separate shaded boxes.
 For example, we will instruct you to create a new variable called `n` that is equal to `10` using the `=` operator like this:

     n = 10

-It is important to be aware that some PDF viewers may render some characters given as differently.
-Thus, if you copy and paste text from this PDF, you may introduce some incorrect characters.
-Because of this, we recommend that you type the instructions in this tutorial or copy them from the scripts provided ([link](https://github.com/revbayes/revbayes_tutorial/tree/master/RB_MCMC_Archery_Tutorial)).

 Create Your Script File
 -----------------------